J. Harwood Cochrane: Career

-In 1929, the teenaged Cochrane quit Goochland High School and began delivering milk for the Virginia Dairy Company, Incorporated (1912-1978).
+In 1929, the teenaged Cochrane quit Goochland High School and began delivering milk for the Virginia Dairy Company (1912–1978).
 He long remembered those years of starting work shortly before 2 a.m.
 He, his brother Calvin and Charlie the Horse were "Cochrane Transportation."

 The brothers established separate trucking companies in 1933, splitting up routes.
 In 1935, despite the Great Depression and having married Louise only about a year earlier, Cochrane quit the part-time dairy delivery job and formed Overnite Transportation.
-The name arose because a Baltimore company already was called "Overnight Transportation."
+The name's spelling arose because a Baltimore company already was called "Overnight Transportation."
 Cochrane later told tales of eating frugally on the road, sometimes pawning his watch or other items to buy gasoline to return home, and even for nine months in 1934 driving a truck lacking both brakes and fourth gear.

 Overnite Trucking nonetheless grew both internally and by acquiring other trucking companies.
 It relied on establishing a system of terminals to facilitate short-haul deliveries.
 The development of the Interstate Highway System helped business, and the Interstate Commerce Commission also began regulating the industry in 1935.
 Overnite Trucking's stock became publicly traded in 1957 despite a bruising unionization effort by the International Brotherhood of Teamsters.
 Cochrane later treasured a copy of the $359,000 check written in 1963 by then Teamsters president Jimmy Hoffa to Overnite to settle a legal judgment against the Union.